francoisp/rosettable/readme.md

 Using mysql's binlog(thru a cool evt reader call zongji) and a few schema queries this node app will fire your postgres PLPgSQL triggers for you! (well not really, it repackages and executes your triggers' code post-commit)

 But, you ask, what if I modified the NEW row in the before trigger?
 Or set it to NULL to prevent the operation?
 Well that works too!
 The post-before value of NEW is compared with the pre-value and silent UPDATES are issued.
-There's a 20% chance of bugs, please report.
+There's a 80% chance of bugs with this BEFORE pg trigger business, please report.

 ## Caveat

-This app adds an optional column named pgrti on the fly to any mysql table for which you add a trigger in postgres.
+This app adds an optional column named pgrti on the fly to any mysql table for which you add a trigger in your postgres foreign schema.
 This means that if you have inserts that do not specify the columns in your MySQL schema you'll need to edit some statements; for example:

 ```
 INSERT INTO employee VALUES (DEFAULT, 'MYSQLINSERT--',2);